 - Shrinking Violet:

-- Understanding Boyfriend: And how!
+- Understanding Boyfriend: To Shinae, and how!
 No wonder Word of God above suggests that he is a masochist.

 Aba'della*noteA young Nal'sarkoth present at Snadhya's gathering Felde, first seen in Chapter 44.
 His unseen mother has raised him to be a mate to Nidraa'chal supporters.
 Due to his young age, he is shy and retiring... but due to the nature of the role he was raised to play, he is not hesitant about making suggestions to potential mates.
 His concept art can be found here◊.